Introduction

 There's something exciting about opening Google Search Console for the first time and seeing real data.
 After building and deploying my portfolio and blog on Vercel, I submitted my sitemap, got indexed, and waited.
 Seven days later, I had my first real SEO numbers.

-Here's what the dashboard showed — and more importantly, what it actually means for a brand new site trying to rank on Google.
+Here’s what the dashboard showed — and what it actually means for a brand new site trying to rank on Google.

 The four metrics — a quick primer

-- Total Clicks — how many times someone clicked through to your site from Google's search results page (SERP).
-This is actual organic traffic from Google.
+- Total Clicks — how many users clicked your site from Google Search (real organic traffic)

-- Average Position — your average ranking position across all queries where you appeared.
-Position 1 is the top result.
-Position 6.1 means you're averaging just outside the top 5.
+- Average Position — your average ranking across all queries

 My numbers — and what they mean